 - They now have a higher hash rate than the other nodes, which increases their mining success rate.
-Read about the hash rate in “What is hash rate?”.
+Read about the hash rate in “What is the hash rate?”.

 - These hackers can now solve the cryptographic puzzle required in POW faster than the other nodes.

 - They can then manipulate transaction history and cause double spends.

 Read more about this in this article on the “51% attack”.

 What are the chances of hackers successfully pulling off a 51% attack?
 Let’s consider the following aspects:

 - Public blockchain networks like Bitcoin and Ethereum have many nodes.
-With their popularity increasing, ever more nodes are joining these networks.
+With their popularity increasing even more nodes are joining these networks.

 - The higher the number of nodes in a blockchain network, the higher the cumulative computing power in the network.

 - This makes it harder for hackers to control 51% of the total network’s computing power in such networks.
-Essentially, a higher number of nodes add more security against 51% attacks.
+Essentially, a higher number of nodes add more security against 51% of attacks.

-- However, less popular blockchains have a lesser number of nodes, therefore, hackers can launch 51% attacks more easily.
+- However, less popular blockchains have a lesser number of nodes, therefore, hackers can launch 51% of attacks more easily.
 In 2018, hackers targeted a few relatively new cryptocurrency networks with a lower number of nodes.
 Verge, Monacoin, and Bitcoin Gold had fallen victim to these 51% attacks, as this “MIT Technology Review” report shows.

 Let’s also understand how market economics provides natural protection against 51% attacks: